enqueuer-land/enqueuer/docs/README.md

 ### Stacker

-Looking for an human error proof solution way of writing these requisition files?
+Looking for an human error proof solution way of writing these task files?
 Consider taking a look at [stacker](https://enqueuer-land.github.io/stacker/): open source, cross-platform, multi protocol client testing tool.
 The official enqueuer's best friend forever.
 Do amazing things and change the world with enqueuer’s GUI!
-With them, you create, manage and run requisitions and and see their results in a really nice way.
+With them, you create, manage and run tasks and and see their results in a really nice way.
 See this amazing beauty with your own eyes to get an idea of how it works:

 ![screenshot-passing](https://raw.githubusercontent.com/enqueuer-land/stacker/master/docs/screenshot-1.png)